Are you confused about whether you should pay estimated tax payments?

 What Are Estimated Tax Payments?

-According to the IRS, “Estimated tax is the method used to pay tax on income that is not subject to withholding.
+“Estimated tax is the method used to pay tax on income that is not subject to withholding.
 This income includes earnings from self-employment, interest, dividends, rents, and alimony.
 Taxpayers who do not choose to have taxes withheld from other taxable income should also make estimated tax payments.
 This other income includes unemployment compensation and the taxable part of Social Security benefits.”

 Who Should Pay Estimated Tax Payments?